cakephp/docs/en/development/routing.rst

-If you are planning to use custom named arguments with your route, you have to make the router aware of it using the :php:meth`Router::connectNamed()` function.
+If you are planning to use custom named arguments with your route, you have to make the router aware of it using the :php:meth:`Router::connectNamed()` function.
 So if you want the above route to match urls like ``/cooks/some_action/type:chef`` we do::

     <?php